UK 'playing hide and seek' in EU talks

 'Red lines'

-Addressing a gathering of jurists in Portugal on Saturday, Mr Barnier called for more clarity on the UK's final position, saying an effective negotiation was dependent on knowing what the other side wanted.
+Addressing a gathering of jurists in Portugal on Saturday, Mr Barnier called for more clarity on the UK's position, saying an effective negotiation was dependent on knowing what the other side wanted.

 He said the EU would be ready to accept movement on Theresa May's "red lines" that insist Brexit must see the UK leave both the European single market and customs union.